zzztzzzt/Amol-JS/README.md

 <br>
 <img src="https://github.com/zzztzzzt/Amol-JS/blob/main/logo/logo.png" alt="amol-logo" style="width: 300px; min-height: 187px;" />

-### Amol-JS is a package for creating 3D UI and interaction.
+### Amol-JS is a package for creating 3D UI Interaction & Beautiful 3D Scene.

 IMPORTANT : This project is still in the development and testing stages, licensing terms may be updated in the future.
 Please don't do any commercial usage currently.